 “Doing things right and doing the right things".
 Stresses, deformation, and vibrations – how do building structures react in different situations?
 Analyze, calculate and learn scientific methods.
-A technical education at an advanced level is a good base for your future success.
+Technical education at an advanced level is a good base for your future success.

-Students following this master programme will be able to handle a wide range of problems within advanced structural engineering and design, using computational tools such as the finite element method.
-The programme has a focus on wood building technology and design, another important research area at Linnaeus University in which research is carried out in close cooperation with the industry.
-In addition to a thorough theoretical basis, applied projects concerning the development of new products and technology are included in the programme.
+Students following this master's program will be able to handle a wide range of problems within advanced structural engineering and design, using computational tools such as the finite element method.
+The program has a focus on wood building technology and design, another important research area at Linnaeus University in which research is carried out in close cooperation with the industry.
+In addition to a thorough theoretical basis, applied projects concerning the development of new products and technology are included in the program.
 Something very advantageous is the fact that there is a series of interesting wood building projects going on in the city of Växjö, and projects that will continue for several years to come.

-The programme contains the courses: Analysis of Structures, The Finite Element Method, Timber based Building Systems, Multivariate Calculus and Vector Calculus, Structural Dynamics, Scientific Methodology and Planning and Degree Project/Thesis.
+The program contains the courses: Analysis of Structures, The Finite Element Method, Timber based Building Systems, Multivariate Calculus, and Vector Calculus, Structural Dynamics, Scientific Methodology and Planning and Degree Project/Thesis.

 General entry requirements for second-cycle studies and specific entry requirements:

 - Bachelor of Science degree in Civil Engineering, Architectural Engineering or the equivalent.